 Typical Estate Plans for Pinellas County Florida Residents

 The typical estate plan prepared by St. Petersburg probate and trust attorney James W. Martin for a Pinellas County Florida resident depends on whether the client is single or married, has children or not, and is retired or not.
-He is also Board Certified in Real Estate Law by The Florida Bar and takes into account real estate matters when undertaking estate planning.

 Estate plan objectives for married couples often differ from those of single persons.
 Married persons usually name each other as beneficiary, personal representative, and successor trustee in their wills and trusts.
 They usually name each other as agent in their durable power of attorney and as health care surrogate and preneed guardian.
 Single persons usually name their parents, siblings, or friends instead.